Barto-dev/formurai/README.md

 ```

 ### destroy()
-Destroys the validator and all associated event listeners.
+Destroys the validator and all associated event listeners (custom to).
 Also delete all added rules.
 ```js
 validator.destroy()
 ```